17 Writing Tips For Bloggers Who Think They Can’t Write!

 If I plan a long article (2000 words plus) I find it easier to first record what I plan to say and then get it transcribed.
 If you do not wish to transcribe yourself, then my transcription service of choice is CastingWords.

 Keep focused on your outline and topic as you speak.
-If you do not, then you risk ending up a recording that covers two or even three blog posts.
-Which can make transcribing and editing fun!
+If you do not, then you risk ending up a recording that covers two or even three blog posts!

 Consider your audio transcript a mannequin on which to hang your article.
-The transcript will not be perfect but with some editing and additions the whole process of creating a substantial post has become a lot easier.
+The transcript will not be perfect but with some editing and additions the whole process of creating a post has become much easier.

-Make a good enough recording and you also have a Podcast.
+Make a good enough recording and you have a Podcast.

 2) Use a pen and paper!